– Organizational Strategy, Research & Innovation Policy Governance –

-InSySPo is a project that belongs to São Paulo Excellece Chair (SPEC) programme funded by FAPESP.
-The project aims at: (i) reinforcing research excellence on innovation policy and management at the University of Campinas (UNICAMP); (ii) further internationalizing the work of Department of Science and Technology Policy; and (iii) placing UNICAMP among the top ranking academic units in the field on a global scale.
+InSySPo is a São Paulo Excellece Chair (SPEC) programme funded by the Research Foundation of the State of São Paulo (FAPESP).
+InSySPo aims at: (i) reinforcing research excellence on innovation policy and management at the University of Campinas (UNICAMP); (ii) further internationalizing the work of the Department of Science and Technology Policy and of the University; and (iii) placing UNICAMP among the top ranking academic units in the field on a global scale.

-The emphasis on internationalization underscores the strong interest of the SPEC programme to engage in research collaboration with foreign entities, including research organizations as well as the private sector.
-The InSySPo project is especially interested in making connections to the developed world including the United States, the European Union, East and South-East Asian countries like Japan, Korea, and Singapore, as well as Australia and New Zealand.
-Moreover, the programme is very much interested in engaging with emerging economies – BRIICS and beyond.
+The emphasis on internationalization underscores the strong interest of InSySPo to engage in research collaboration with foreign entities, including research organizations as well as the private sector.
+InSySPo is especially interested in making connections to the developed world including the United States, the European Union, East and South-East Asian countries like Japan, Korea, and Singapore, as well as Australia and New Zealand.
+Moreover, the programme is very much interested in engaging with emerging economies – BRICS and beyond.
 Traditionally strong ties with academic institutions in Latin American countries will be reinforced.

 InSySPo aspires to engage in global research and has the capability to leverage international funding with resources from the State of São Paulo (FAPESP) or from national organizations such as CNPq.